VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 In my case *created stories* count trend was parallel to *closed stories*.
 At some point in time, we had just stopped adding more stories and released the app.

-{% include image.html src="story-counting-release-created-closed-trends" alt="commutative flow for released app with trends" %}
+{% include image.html src="story-counting-release-created-closed-trends" alt="cumulative flow for released app with trends" %}

 Story counting failed to predict user stories count.
 Imagine a team where developers close stories faster than PO creates them.